JeromeHaluska/ContactManager/README.md

 Run `mvn spring-boot:run` to start the spring boot application with integrated database.

 ## Start Frontend Server (use inside /ngclient folder)
-Run `ng serve -o` to start the angular frontend
+Run `ng serve -o` to start the angular frontend.